Zachlesk/Zachlesk/README.md

 <p>  <h4 style="text-align: center"> 💬 I love learning and staying on top of the latest trends in web development!
 I am always willing to collaborate on exciting projects and contribute my experience in creating high-quality technology solutions. </h4> </p>

 <p>  <h4 style="text-align: center"> 📫 Feel free to contact me to discuss collaboration opportunities or interesting projects!
-I am excited about the possibility of working together in the world of MERN web development. </h4> </p>
+I am excited about the possibility of working together in the world of web development. </h4> </p>